JicoDotNet/Expense-Management-Bucket/README.md

   - Connection String of Azure Table Storage
   - Login Credentials
 - Change Master Data from `JsonMetaData.json` with
-  - `TransactionTypes` for type of transaction
+  - `TransactionTypes` for the type of transaction
   - `ExpensesTypes` for categorization
-  - `StartingYear` which should be less then current year
+  - `StartingYear` should be less than the current year

 #### Azure Table Storage
-Azure Table Storage is a cloud-based service that stores structured NoSQL data, providing a key/attribute store with a schemaless design.
+Azure Table Storage is a cloud-based service that stores structured NoSQL data, providing a key/attribute store with a schematic design.
 It’s part of the Microsoft Azure cloud platform and allows for the storage of large amounts of non-relational data.
 Azure Table Storage is ideal for storing datasets that do not require complex joins or foreign keys, such as user data for web applications, address books, and device information.

 _Generate the connection string of **Azure Table Storage** from [Azure Portal](https://portal.azure.com)._